What Is Change Management

 You want this information to be captured by performing a “safety review.”
-A safety review is simply a comprehensive analysis of affected system through the lens of implementing the change.
+A safety review is simply a comprehensive analysis of the affected system through the lens of implementing the change.
 What will your operations and environment look like after the change is implemented?
 Are there new hazards?

-You should identify all new additional information you identify during your safety review.
+You should identify all-new additional information you identify during your safety review.

 5.3.76(a) Change Management Process Includes Criticality Assessments

 During your change management process, you need to account for (i.e., document), “criticality” elements of the change.
 Criticality includes:

 - Activities affected by change; and

 - Other mission critical operations affected by the change.

 Any elements affected by the change should be risk assessed.
 If they are not within an acceptable level of safety given existing risk controls, corrective actions will need to be created and implemented.
 These CPAs should be documented.

 Related Management of Change Articles